-If you are looking to move to location-independent work, your first place to start is usually with remote job boards.
+If you are looking to move to location-independent work and travel the world as a digital nomad, your first place to start looking for digital nomad jobs is usually with remote job boards.

-Pro Tip: Use this link and our promo code “FLEXLIFE” to save 30% off your subscription
+👉 Pro Tip: Use this link and our promo code “FLEXLIFE” to save 30% off your subscription to FlexJobs!

 3. Power to Fly

 Power to Fly is a digital nomad jobs website focused on helping women get more technical roles in businesses.
 They have a huge remote job board in areas like engineering, product and design, marketing, and more.
 They also have free career training available and seem to genuinely care about getting more women in diverse roles.